Suor/pg-bricks/README.md

 ## Usage

 You can use `select`, `insert`, `update` and `delete` constructors of [sql-bricks][] and construct your query by chaining their methods.
-You'll only need to execute `.run(callback)` finally to execute it:
+You'll only need to finally call `.run()` to execute it:

 ```js
 var db = require('pg-bricks').configure(process.env.DATABASE_URL);